nextcloud/documentation/developer_manual/exapp_development/tech_details/Deployment.rst

 	* ``--json-info JSON-INFO`` **[optional]** - JSON with ExApp description

 .. warning::
-	After successful deployment (pull, create and start container), there is a heartbeat check with 90 seconds timeout (will be configurable).
+	After successful deployment (pull, create, and start container), there is a heartbeat check with a 90 second timeout (will be configurable).

 Manual install for development
 ******************************

-For development purposes, you can install ExApp manually.
+For development purposes, you can install the ExApp manually.
 There is a ``manual-install`` DeployConfig type, which can be used in case of development.
-For ExApp registration with it you need to provide JSON app info or a path to app XML file.
+To register an ExApp with it, you need to provide the app info as a JSON string or a path to the app's XML file.

-For all examples and applications we release we usually add manual_install command in it's makefile for easier development.
+For all examples and applications we release, we usually add the ``manual_install`` command in it's Makefile for easier development.

 .. code-block::